You are here

 Astronomy & Space Sciences

-I hold a bachelor’s degree in astrophysics from the University of California, Los Angeles, where I conducted research on planetary formation and dynamics with Profs.
+I earned my bachelor’s degree in astrophysics at UCLA, where I studied planet formation and dynamics with Profs.
 Brad Hansen and Smadar Naoz.
-I also worked for a summer in Prof. Andrea Ghez's group, searching for variable stars in the vicinity of Sagittarius A*, the supermassive black hole at the center of the Milky Way.
+I also carried out a project in Prof. Andrea Ghez's research group, studying stellar variability in the vicinity of the supermassive black hole Sagittarius A* at the center of the Milky Way.

 In my spare time, I enjoy playing the clarinet and saxophone as well as board games and Dungeons & Dragons.
 I also like to participate in public outreach, like answering questions for Ask an Astronomer.